 Partner redemptions in Business and First Class are up across most of the board, except for ultra-long-haul flights and a couple of other (small) exceptions.

-What is your take on the changes to the Asia Miles program?
+What is your take on the changes to the Cathay program?
 How do you think they will affect your travel plans?